bednarek-v/ADS-Team-Project-2024/README.md

 Frontend: React, React-DOM, styled-components

 Operating System: The app was developed and tested both on MacOS 15.1 and Windows 10.
 It should also work on other operating systems with the correct environment setup.
 There should be no difference in using Intel or Apple silicon for Mac users.

-## Additional Notes

-For macOS or Linux users, replace python with python3 and pip with pip3 in the terminal commands during installation.